Association Management Committee

 Member

-PLesley is a Yuin woman from the South Coast of NSW and has been involved in Aboriginal Education for over 30 years within her role as an AEO, Life Member of the NSW AECG, Lesley has held Local and Regional President’s position for over 20 years.
 Currently residing on the Central Coast Lesley has strong family connections to the La Perouse and South Coast Communities.
+Lesley’s grandmother was a Page & Cooley from La Perouse, and her father was Les Chapman from Batemans Bay.
 Lesley has worked as an Aboriginal Education Officer at Gorokan High School and has seen the Central Coast Aboriginal community grow from strength to strength.
 Lesley believes that getting Aboriginal people engaged in education will only better the next generations’ educational opportunities that would then build success.

 Troy Freeburn